Huawei-Watch-Strive-School/Building-Week-2/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-We are Huawei Watch Team from Strive School, the project is our mission for the Building Week of 18-21/5/2021.
+We are the **Huawei Watch Team** from [Strive School](https://strive.school/), and this is a project from our second build week (18-21/5/2021) at [Strive School](https://strive.school/). we have been tasked to build a functioning machine learning model out of some fitness data that was collected from users on an andriod fitness app.

 ![Picture 1](https://user-images.githubusercontent.com/27528504/119095806-08d12000-ba13-11eb-9641-73e7fcb37a0d.png)